Boones Mill in Franklin County, Virginia — The American South (Mid-Atlantic)

 Marker series.
 This marker is included in the Virginia Civil War Trails marker series.

 Location.
 37° 10.227′ N, 79° 53.423′ W. Marker is in Boones Mill, Virginia, in Franklin County.
 Marker is on Old Hollow Road, on the right when traveling west.
-Touch for map.
 To find marker, leave VA-116 (Jubal Early Highway), follow Old Hollow Lane (gravel lane) to top of hill.
 Jubal Early Homeplace is on the left at curve.
+Touch for map.
 Marker is in this post office area: Boones Mill VA 24065, United States of America.
+Touch for directions.

 More about this marker.
 Four different portraits of Jubal Early appear on the marker.
 They show him as a Cadet at West Point, ca. 1837; as a Major in his Mexican War uniform, ca. 1850; as a Confederate General, ca. 1862; and in old age, ca. 1890s.